AN ENDURING LEGACY

 Shobha Deepak Singh

-Shobha Deepak Singh is a photographer, writer, classical dancer, and the Director of Shriram Bharatiya Kala Kendra.
+Shobha Deepak Singh is a photographer, writer, classical dancer, and the Chairperson of Shriram Bharatiya Kala Kendra.
 She is known for her contributions to the revival of Mayurbhanj Chhau, a tribal martial dance form from Odisha.
 The Government of India awarded her the fourth-highest civilian award of the Padma Shri in 1999, for her contributions to Indian Arts and Culture.
 Shobhaji was born on 21st October 1943 to Lala Charat Ram of DCM and Smt.
 Sumitra Charat Ram, the renowned arts doyenne and Padma Shri recipient.

 Revival